nasa-gibs/worldview/config/default/common/config/metadata/stories/california_rains/step005.md

-Superblooms in Carrizo Plain National Monument area from the precipitation
+The rains and snow melt have also benefitted the flora of the region.
+Superblooms of wildflowers, seen in shades of yellow, have emerged this spring in Carrizo Plain National Monument area, west of Bakersfield.